 Disable TouchPad When USB Mouse Is Plugged In

-Every laptop has a touchpad that acts as a ‘mouse’ as compared to traditional desktops.
-Despite the recent improvements and advancements in touchpad technology, it still can’t replace the functionality of an actual mouse.
+Every laptop has a touchpad that acts as a ‘mouse’ compared to traditional desktops.
+Despite recent improvements and advancements in touchpad technology, it still cannot replace the functionality of an actual mouse.

-Here in this article, we will go through several different methods on how you can automatically disable the touchpad whenever a USB mouse is plugged in and vice versa.
-The methods listed here are very dependant on the type of hardware/touchpad you have installed.
+In this article, we will explore several different methods for automatically disabling the touchpad when a USB mouse is plugged in, and vice versa.
+The methods listed here greatly depend on the type of hardware or touchpad you have installed.

-1. Go to Control Panel (Windows + R, type ‘control’ and press Enter).
+1. Go to the Control Panel (press Windows + R, type ‘control’, and then press Enter).

-2. Click Mouse or Search for Mouse in the search bar located on the top right corner.
+2. Click on the mouse or search for “mouse” in the search bar located at the top right corner.

 elan1